Chaocipher

-Byrne tried unsuccessfully to interest the US Signal Corp and Navy in his system.
+Byrne tried unsuccessfully to interest the US Signal Corps and Navy in his system.
 Although numerous students of classical cryptanalysis attempted to solve the challenge messages over the years, none succeeded.
 For 90 years, the Chaocipher algorithm was a closely guarded secret known only to a handful of persons.

 In May 2010 Byrne's daughter-in-law, Patricia Byrne, donated all Chaocipher-related papers and artifacts to the National Cryptologic Museum in Ft.
 Meade, Maryland, USA.
 This led to the disclosure of the Chaocipher algorithm.

 Design

 In Byrne's embodiment of Chaocipher, the system consists of two disks, referred to as the left and right disks, each having 26 equal-sized removable tabs around its periphery.
 These removable tabs contain the 26 letters of the alphabet (i.e., A through Z) in some prearranged order.
 On the circumference of each disk are studs that allow the two disks to 'engage' or interlock.
 When engaged, turning one disk in one direction (e.g., clockwise) will cause the other wheel to turn in the opposite direction (e.g., counterclockwise).
 The tabs are removable, meaning that a tab can be removed from the periphery, another block of tabs shifted, and the extracted tab inserted into an empty space in the periphery.

 At any point in time, the disks can be engaged with each other so that moving one moves the other in the opposite direction.
 Similarly, engaged disks can be disengaged, at which point a disk can be turned without moving the other disk.
 Engagement and disengagement could conceivably be performed by placing a lever in one of two positions.

 The two disks mentioned above sit on a platform consisting of two spindles.

-On the platform around each disk are two marks known as the 'zenith' and the 'nadir.'
+On the platform around each disk are two marks known as the 'zenith' and the 'nadir'.
 The zenith can be thought of as 12 o'clock on an analog clock, while the nadir is 6 o'clock.